Cardinals injury report: RB Keaontay Ingram battling neck injury

 The Arizona Cardinals enter an unlikely matchup against the Cincinnati Bengals in Week 5 with both teams sitting at 1-3 on the year.

-The Cardinals are hoping to get some depth back on the defensive line as Jonathan Ledbetter was limited with a finger injury after missing Week 4 in San Francisco.
+The Cardinals are hoping to get some depth back on the defensive line as Jonathan Ledbetter was limited on Wednesday with a finger injury after missing Week 4 in San Francisco.
+He did not practice on Thursday.

+Additionally, offensive lineman Will Hernandez was limited on Thursday due to a back injury.

 A look at the full injury report: